Azdaroth/Azdaroth.github.io/_posts/2022-12-11-an-alternative-approach-to-custom-partition-assignment-strategy-for-kafka-consumers-with-karafka.markdown

 ## Conclusions

-Thanks to some creative ideas for using multiple types of processes with different **ENV variables**, the lack of a **custom partition assignment strategy for consumers** should not be a blocker for migrating to [Karafka](http://github.com/karafka/karafka) 2.0.
+Thanks to some new additions, the lack of a **custom partition assignment strategy for consumers** should not be a blocker for migrating to [Karafka](http://github.com/karafka/karafka) 2.0.
 Being a **more flexible solution** that is also **easier to implement** is also a significant advantage compared to the **custom partition assignment strategy**.